 End bands were originally introduced on books to help protect the spine of the binding when books were removed from the shelf.
 More recently they have become mainly decorative artifacts.
 On a design binding, end bands should be hand sewn, often in silk thread, and sewn securely to the text block becoming an integral part of the book structure.
 The colours and size of the end bands should be appropriate to the book and binding.

 The covering on the inside of the boards is known as a doublure.
 This may be leather, cloth, paper or other material and may be plain or decorative.
-There should be no lumps or unevenness on the inside of the board and it should merge cleanly with the joint which would normally be leather.
+There should be no lumps or unevenness on the inside of the board and it should merge cleanly with the inner joint which would normally be leather.
 The end paper, which faces the doublure, may be decorative or plain and might be paper or some other material such as suede.